Custom SG 400 by Shonky Musical Instruments

 The pick-up switch grommet thingy is an old penny

 I know some experienced musicians who are into their instruments, and they are flipping out at the details on this guitar.
 Praise indeed.
-Musically, it is still a stock Epiphone SG-400 – you could do a lot worse.
+Musically, it is still a stock Epiphone SG-400 too.
+Suits me to the ground.

 Shonky Instruments Q&A